wsherre/Will_Sherrer_Projects/Machine_Learning/README.md

 ```

 The files folder contains the homeworks and MATLAB files
+used in the homeworks included to show some of the problem solving I had to do.
-used in the homeworks.
-The PDFs in the folders are only file of note to read.
+The PDFs in the folders are only file of note to read containing answers to the homeworks.